Jezzamonn/phone-tree-of-despair/dialog/dialog.md

 First, some disclaimers.
 While this game sometimes uses your voice as input, it does not save any voice recordings.
 It also does not store your phone number.
 In this game, you'll navigate a state-of-the-art, user-friendly phone system.
 Your goal is to renew your registration.
 Your first stop should be the registrations office.
 To get there, type the extension code 1 1 1 at the main menu.
 One last thing.
-You do not want to be put on hold.
+You have to avoid getting put on hold.
 If you get put on hold, you'll be forever stuck in a loop.
 So if you hear hold music, you should hang up and try calling again.
 Alright, good luck!

 ## Registration